Managing your email settings

 8. Then go back to your Account Settings

-9. Click the Set as primary button next to the email address you've just added to make it the primary email address for your ResearchGate account.
+9. Select Set as primary next to the email address you've just added to make it the primary email address for your ResearchGate account.
+This is now the email address you'll use when next logging into ResearchGate.

 Can I use multiple email addresses on ResearchGate?